Back to Don's Maps

 Source: The Hermitage Museum, Saint Petersburg

-I am indebted to Michael Holder for pointing out that there is no evidence of bolas in Europe, although they are found at Pre-Columbian American sites, for example in excavations of such cultures in Patagonia, where they were used to hunt birds and llama-like animals.
+I am indebted to Michael Holder for pointing out that there is no clear-cut and unequivocal evidence of bolas in Europe, although they are found at Pre-Columbian American sites, for example in excavations of such cultures in Patagonia, where they were used to hunt birds and llama-like animals.
 Thus we must think of other possible reasons for the manufacture of these near spherical objects.

 Similar equatorially grooved stones have been found in, for example, Romania, used as weights for fishing nets, with much larger ones used as boat anchors, although more from the middle ages than from the ice ages.